Catherine Duleep Singh: Legacy in Swiss bank

 In July 1997 a news item appeared which was related to a list of more than 5,000 dormant accounts in Swiss banks published by the Swiss Bankers Association at the insistence of Holocaust survivors.
 This list contained the name of the Princess with the address recorded as "Duleep Singh, Catherine (Princess), last heard of in 1942 living in Penn, Bucks", as one of the account holders.
 These accounts had not been operated since the end of the Second World War.

 There were a large number of claimants to the joint account of the Princess with her governess Lina Schäfer, from the Government of India and relatives in Punjab and Pakistan.
 There were no recorded living direct descendants of the family as none of Duleep Singh's children had any offspring.
 A three-member Claims Resolution Tribunal was set up in Zurich to process the claims.

 During the three years of hearing on the claims of various parties held by the tribunal, the Government of India's claim was considered untenable as the princess had not ruled over any princely state and her account in the bank was private.
 The tribunal also rejected all the claims from her relations in India and Europe.

-The tribunal then identified the Supra family (Supra was the caretaker-cum-tutor of the princess's sister Bamba.
-As Bamba was also childless, she had bequeathed her estate to Supra) in Pakistan who had not initially staked their claim as that family was the beneficiary of Bamba's fortune according to a will signed by her in 1942, and Princess Catherine had named Bamba as a beneficiary in her will of 1935.
-The tribunal then gave its award in favour of Supra's "five living sons – four in Pakistan and one in India – and his deceased daughter's children will receive an equal share of the assets besides the interest on the amount".
+The tribunal then identified the Supra family of Pakistan as potential beneficiaries.
+Catherine's 1935 will had named her sister Bamba as a beneficiary, and in 1942 Bamba, who was also childless, had bequeathed her fortune to her caretaker-cum-tutor Supra.
+The tribunal then gave its award in favour of Supra's "five living sons – four in Pakistan and one in India – and his deceased daughter's children would receive an equal share of the assets besides the interest on the amount".
 The assets totalled 137,323 Swiss Francs (Rs 39.8 lakh).